elkorn/afronski.github.io/_posts/2013-10-18-chef-solo-dna-mutation.md

 ## Mutating the DNA

-As you can see in the example above, related with the chef-solo debugging, we have got a `dna.json` file with attributes generated on the basis of provisioner configuration attached in *Vagrantfile*.
+As you can see in the example above, related with the chef-solo debugging, you have got a `dna.json` file with attributes generated on the basis of provisioner configuration attached in *Vagrantfile*.
 We call it a *node specification*.
-But what if we already have an existing node specification, and we want to use it?
+But what if you already have an existing node specification, and you want to use it?

 There is an attribute for that, called `json`, but it is a dictionary.
 You cannot pass a plain string with a path to the node file, like the role name in the *add_role* method or setting a value in the *environment* field.

-In order to inject our attributes we need to read the file first, then parse the content as a JSON and finally merge it with the existing value of the field:
+In order to inject our attributes you need to read the file first, then parse the content as JSON and finally merge it with the existing value of the field:

 {% highlight ruby linenos %}
 Vagrant.configure('2') do |config|